awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration.md

 # AWS Auto Scaling ScalingPlan TargetTrackingConfiguration<a name="aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration"></a>

-<a name="aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration-description"></a>The `TargetTrackingConfiguration` property type specifies a target tracking policy for an AWS Auto Scaling scaling plan\.
+<a name="aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration-description"></a>The `TargetTrackingConfiguration` property type specifies a target tracking configuration to use with AWS Auto Scaling\.

 <a name="aws-properties-autoscalingplans-scalingplan-targettrackingconfiguration-inheritance"></a> `TargetTrackingConfiguration` is a property of the [AWS Auto Scaling ScalingPlan ScalingInstruction](aws-properties-autoscalingplans-scalingplan-scalinginstruction.md) property type\.